dimkarasav/DijetRootTreeAnalyzer/bash_scripts/README_reduced_trees_condor.txt

 ######################################### Create big tree lists ####################

-./create_small_lists.sh -path /eos/cms/store/group/phys_exotica/dijet/Dijet13TeV/magda/Run2017E-09Aug2019_UL2017-v1/JetHT/crab_JetHT__Run2017E-09Aug2019_UL2017-v1__MINIAOD/191028_095603/ -dir lists/UL_2017_data/ -name UL_2017_RunE -size 50
+./bash_scripts/create_small_lists.sh -path /eos/cms/store/group/phys_exotica/dijet/Dijet13TeV/magda/Run2017E-09Aug2019_UL2017-v1/JetHT/crab_JetHT__Run2017E-09Aug2019_UL2017-v1__MINIAOD/191028_095603/ -dir lists/UL_2017_data/ -name UL_2017_RunE -size 50

 #########################################################################################################################################

-This is a README to submit to condor jobs in order to produce reduced trees.
+This is a README to submit jobs in HT condor in order to produce reduced trees.
 The first part is for Data and the second for MC.

 You must already have a CMSSW release installed and make sure that the analyzer is running without errors - lists, config files, analyzers all are assumed to be ready.